taha-sadikot-m/NOA-GUI-Prompt-Platform/deploy.md

 ```

 ### Environment Variables Issues

+This project doesn't require environment variables, but if you add them in the future:

 1. Make sure `.env` is not committed to git (check `.gitignore`)
 2. Verify environment variables are set in Vercel dashboard